 2. Choose the Right Tools and Technology

 To support a data-driven business culture, the next step is to choose the right tools and technology.
 For example, this might include selecting a CRM that can integrate a robust scheduling system, like Calendar Hero, to collect and analyze data to suit your business goals.
 You can also look at marketing automation software and lead-scoring tools with advanced analytics.
+Incorporating features like a multi-step form can further enhance data collection by guiding users through a structured process, ensuring more detailed and accurate information.

 Investing in the right technology will help you streamline your sales process for better results, making it easier for your team to access and use data in their day-to-day work.